kevinschmidmayer/kevinschmidmayer.github.io/_pages/openings.md

 permalink: /openings/
 ---

-We are currently looking for postdoctoral scholars for a variety of subjects related to multiphase compressible flows.
-Please contact me for more information.
+We often have openings for PhD students and postdoctoral scholars for a variety of subjects related to multiphase compressible flows.
+Please contact me if interested.